 Data wins arguments

-This is the very first principle I decided on back in 2008.
-I didn’t have a catchy phrase for it until after 2012, but the idea was always there: if you and I (or anyone) wonders about what may or may not work, I’m going to find a way to get data to point us in the right direction.
+This is the very first principle I decided on back in 2008 when I first entered the business.
+I didn’t have a catchy phrase for it until a few years later, but the idea was always there: if you and I (or anyone) wonders about what may or may not work, I’m going to find a way to get data to point us in the right direction.
 If there’s an argument about which idea or tactic will work best, I will look at the data, and that is going to end the argument.
 Pretty much every time.
 I’m no fan of opinions, and when opinions stand in the way of results, you shouldn’t be either.

 Saying that data has the final word in arguments is all well and good, but is just wishful thinking if you don’t actually have data to refer to.
 Because of this, I will tediously, annoyingly remind people that we should always be tracking everything we do.
 Without data, we have no compass pointing us to true north.
 So track everything, and get the data.
 Fortunately for me, the web industry is nothing if not the world’s greatest treasure trove of data, and you can track almost all marketing efforts these days online, or offline.